Killaghaduff: History

-An Inquisition held in Cavan Town on 19 September 1590 found the termon or hospital lands of Templedowa to consist of one poll of land at a yearly value of 12 pence.
+An Inquisition held in Cavan Town on 19 September 1590 found the sermon or hospital lands of Templedowa to consist of one poll of land at a yearly value of 12 pence.

-By grant dated 6 March 1605, along with other lands, King James VI and I granted a lease of the farm, termons or hospitals of Tampledowne containing 1 poll for 21 years at an annual rent of 2 shillings and six pence to Sir Garret Moore, 1st Viscount Moore.
+By grant dated 6 March 1605, along with other lands, King James VI and I granted a lease of the farm, sermons or hospitals of Tampledowne containing 1 poll for 21 years at an annual rent of 2 shillings and six pence to Sir Garret Moore, 1st Viscount Moore.

 By grant dated 10 August 1607, along with other lands, King James VI and I granted a further lease of the farms, termons or hospitals of Templedowa containing 1 poll for 21 years at an annual rent of 3 shillings & 3 pence to the aforesaid Sir Garret Moore, 1st Viscount Moore of Mellifont Abbey, County Louth.

 A survey held by Sir John Davies (poet) at Cavan Town on 6 September 1608 stated that- Killadough containing 1 polle lyeinge neere the parish church of Killadough, the rectory is appropriate to the said abbay of Kels.
 There is a viccar endowed.